 - Reducing reputational risk by proactively monitoring and managing human rights and environmental issues

-- Attracting or retaining talent by developing workforce training or development projects
+- Attracting or retaining talent by elevating the company’s brand or by developing workforce training or development projects

 These examples help paint the picture of how different departments are evaluated and rewarded.
-However, the list is not meant to be exhaustive: sustainability professionals don’t necessarily need to become experts on business metrics.
+However, this list is not meant to be exhaustive: Sustainability professionals don’t necessarily need to become experts on business metrics.
 Instead, they need to invite the experts to the table.
-Here are three steps teams can take to set themselves up for success at the beginning of any project:
+Here are three steps sustainability teams can take to set themselves up for success at the beginning of any new project:

 The sustainability team needs to articulate why a sustainability initiative is aligned not only with overall corporate strategy, but with the goals of other business units in the company: procurement, operations, marketing, HR, etc.

-Meet with each of these partner teams to understand what they are already measured on.
+Meet with priority, aligned business unit teams to understand what they are already measured on.
 What is in their performance plan, individually and as a team?
 What metrics does their boss care about?
 Once you have an understanding of the business value and the internal stakeholders, you can then align with those metrics and embed the sustainability project into these existing systems and processes.
-Moving forward, you can use this information to prioritize projects based on what the company and stakeholders care about most, which will increase your likelihood of success even more.
+(For example, many procurement teams have been tasked with diversifying their suppliers; this unlocks new potential for sustainability teams to advance plans for sustainable sourcing and/or social procurement.)
+Moving forward, you can use this information to prioritize projects based on what the company and its internal stakeholders care about most, which will greatly increase your likelihood of success.